elementor/elementor-developers-docs/src/managers/registering-controls.md

 add_action( 'elementor/controls/register', 'register_new_controls' );
 ```

-We hook to the new `elementor/controls/register` action hook which holds the controls manager.
-Then we use the manager to register new controls by passing the control instances.
+This hooks to the new `elementor/controls/register` action hook which holds the controls manager.
+The manager then registers the new controls by passing the control instances.